Best Camping Blanket of 2021

 Related: Buying Advice for Camping Blankets

 A blanket that isn't comfortable probably isn't going to be one you'll want to use; thus, we weighted this metric more than any other.
-We considered fabric feel and weight, blanket dimensions, and coverage for a variety of different sized people while sitting, standing, and lying down.
+We considered fabric feel and weight, blanket dimensions, and coverage for various sized people while sitting, standing, and lying down.
 We tested these blankets in various conditions, gathering opinions and input while camping, tailgating, watching movies, and hanging out in the great outdoors.

 Our favorite blanket for sheer comfort is the Kelty Bestie.
 While most camping blankets are made of slippery, swishy material to repel dirt, hair, and water, the Bestie has a soft underside that's pleasant to put right against your skin.
 This softer side also keeps the blanket on your lap, rather than letting it slide right off with the smallest movement, like some we tested.
 It's a bit smaller than most, but it has very comfortable dimensions and a good shape for casual use.
 It's not our top choice for a sleeping blanket or a serious chill, but for hanging out on a crisp evening or napping in a shady hammock, we love how comfortable this blanket is.

 The Nemo Puffin is another standout character when it comes to comfort.
 Though its underbelly isn't quite as t-shirt soft as the Kelty Bestie, it is soft and much better than the slickness of most others we tested (and certainly more comfortable than scratchy wool).
 It's also one of the thicker blankets of the group, which lends it a very nice overall weight and feel.
 The optional foot box is another feature that adds to the comfort of this blanket, and it gently hugs your toes wherever you snuggle.
 It's a great size, as well, and much more of a full-coverage experience for when you truly want to stay toasty.